CloudWithChris/cloudwithchris.com/content/blog/event-driven-workflow-with-event-grid.md

 ![Screenshot showing the Azure Application Transaction search view, showing logs outputted from the Azure Function](/img/blog/event-driven-workflow-with-event-grid/appinsights-search.jpg)

-And that is it, that is our event-driven architecture which is kickstarted with Azure Event Grid!
+And that is it, that is our event-driven architecture which is kick-started with Azure Event Grid!
 The aim of this post was to showcase how Azure Event Grid can help in these event-driven workflows, though did also feature another event-driven service - Azure Functions.

 I hope that this gave you a bit of insight into some of the considerations needed when building an event-driven workflow, and introduced you to some new concepts.
 Have you got any ideas on what you could build with an event-driven workflow?
 Have you started building something?
 I'd love to hear all about it on [Twitter, @reddobowen](https://twitter.com/reddobowen).